 - In Chapter 933, of the Wano arc, Komurasaki says: "The one who falls in love first is the one who loses".

-- Luffy's surname, Monkey, is a nod to Son Goku, who is based off from the Monkey King in Journey to the West.
+- Luffy's surname, Monkey, is a nod to Son Goku, who is based off of the Monkey King from Journey to the West.

 - In Chapter 592 of the manga, Brook is referred to by the island inhabitants as Master Satan, like Mister Satan.